-Total operating income for 2022 amounted to EUR 31.9 million (37.7 million) and the net interest income was EUR 32.3 million (36.2 million).
-The Bank's net fee income totalled EUR 1.6 million (2.1 million).
-Net trading income was EUR -2.4 million (-0.8 million).
+Total operating income for 2023 amounted to EUR 47.5 million (31.9 million) and the net interest income was EUR 47.1 million (32.3 million).
+The growth can mainly be explained by the increased loan portfolio as well as the rising interest rate levels.
+The Bank's net fee income totalled EUR 2.1 million (1.6 million).
+Net trading income was EUR -1.9 million (-2.4 million).

-The Bank's cost to income ratio was 44.8 per cent (47.0 per cent) and the Bank's operating expenses totalled EUR 14.3 million (17.7 million).
-The lower costs is explained by decrease in the Group's internal recharges.
+The Bank's cost to income ratio was 21.5 per cent (44.8 per cent) and the Bank's operating expenses totalled EUR 10.2 million (14.3 million).
+The decreased costs can be explained by updated allocation principles of service level agreements with Danske Bank Group, which lowered the costs of internal services.
+Additionally, in 2023 the Resolution Fund payment was EUR 0.7 million, which was approximately one million smaller than previous year (1.8 million).

-Impairment charges and final write-offs totalled to EUR 1.3 million (2.9 million) of which final write-offs were 0.9 million euros (3.3 million).
-In year 2021 impairment charges where high due to matching the treatment of concessions with the Danske Bank Group's changed practices.
+Impairment charges and final write-offs totalled to EUR 2.7 million (1.3 million) of which final write-offs were 1.1 million euros (0.9 million).
+The growth in impairment charges was mainly due to management decision to make EUR 0.9 million post-model adjustment.
+The decision was based on the uncertainties observed in monitoring the credit portfolio, in particular in the context of the current economic environment.
 Despite the uncertainty in economic developments, the impairments are still moderate.